The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 The Aussie dog is a beautiful combination of looks, brains and work ethic.

-His gorgeous coat consists of two layers, which help to provide both insulation from extreme climates and protection from water and debris.
+His gorgeous coat consists of two layers.
+These help to provide insulation from extreme climates and protection from water and debris.

-The outer layer of an Australian Shepherd’s coat is typically moderate in length and can be straight, wavy or even have a slight curl.
+The outer layer of an Australian Shepherd’s coat is typically moderate in length.
+It can be straight, wavy or even have a slight curl.

 His outer coat is not as harsh as some other double-layer breeds, such as the Husky.
 But it’s not soft to the touch.

 Coolest of all, this outer coat is water resistant.